orsonteodoro/muslx32/README.txt

-xterm (works in root but not as user) mono (incomplete patch from pldlinux... was testing) chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take screenshot use imlib2 instead
+xterm (works in root but not as user) mono (incomplete patch from pldlinux... was testing) chrony and ntp or musl's timezone stuff is broken.  use the hw clock instead.  do not automatically update time though ntp protocol import (from imagematick) - cannot take screenshot use imlib2 clang - cannot compile it yet

 Unconfirmed broken:
 revdep-rebuild - it always says linking is fine.